simonmichael/hledger/hledger/hledger.m4.md

 ## Box-drawing

-In terminal output, by default or with `--pretty=no`, only ascii characters are used for drawing table borders.
+In terminal (text) output, to minimise the risk of display problems for new users, table borders are drawn using only ascii characters.

-With `--pretty` or `--pretty=yes`, unicode box-drawing characters are used instead.
+Add `--pretty` or `--pretty=yes` to draw tables with prettier unicode box-drawing characters.
-Also, tables will have outer borders and inter-column borders.
+In pretty mode, tables will also have outer borders and inter-column borders.
-To minimise the risk of display problems for new users, we don't enable this by default.

 ## Paging